navinskyy/encrypting-thunderbird/README.md

 The Key Manager may contain keys similar to:

-Anne <cs@bdo.ph.com>
+cs <cs@bdo.ph.com>
-navs <navs@bdo.ph.com>
+yourname <yourname@bdo.ph.com>

+🔐 Key Safety

+[!CAUTION]
-Important: Do not delete a secret/private key unless you have a backup.
+Do not delete a secret/private key unless you have a backup.
 The private key is required to decrypt messages encrypted for that account.

-Step 3: Understand the OpenPGP Keys
+Step 3 — Understand the OpenPGP Keys

 OpenPGP uses a public/private key pair.

-Sender
+Public Key

 The sender needs the recipient's public key to encrypt the message.

-Recipient
+Private / Secret Key

 The recipient needs the matching private/secret key to decrypt the message.

+Encryption Flow

-NAVS PUBLIC KEY
+             YOURNAME PUBLIC KEY
-       |
+                      │
-       | Used by Anne to encrypt
+                      │ Used by cs
-       v
+                      ▼
+              ┌───────────────┐
+              │ ENCRYPTED     │
-   ENCRYPTED EMAIL
+              │ EMAIL         │
-       |
-       | NAVS private key required
-       v
+              └───────┬───────┘
+                      │
+                      │ Requires matching
+                      │ private/secret key
+                      ▼
-NAVS PRIVATE KEY
+             YOURNAME PRIVATE KEY
-       |
-       v
+                      │
+                      ▼
+              ┌───────────────┐
+              │ DECRYPTED     │
-   DECRYPTED EMAIL
+              │ EMAIL         │
+              └───────────────┘

+[!IMPORTANT]
-Important: The public key can be shared.
+The public key can be shared.
 The private/secret key must remain protected and should not be sent to other users.

+🔑 Public-Key Exchange

-Step 4: Make the Recipient Public Key Available to the Sender
+Step 4 — Make the Recipient Public Key Available to the Sender

-If Anne does not have NAVS's public key, Thunderbird will show an error similar to:
+If cs does not have yourname's public key, Thunderbird may display an error similar to:

 Cannot Encrypt

-navs@bdo.ph.com
+yourname@bdo.ph.com
 No key available.

-This means Thunderbird cannot encrypt a message to NAVS because a usable NAVS public key is not available to Anne.
+This means Thunderbird cannot encrypt a message to yourname because a usable yourname public key is not available to cs.

-4.1 Export the NAVS Public Key
+4.1 — Export the yourname Public Key

-On the NAVS Thunderbird installation:
+On the yourname Thunderbird installation:

 Open OpenPGP Key Manager.

-Select the NAVS key.
+Select the yourname key.

-Use the File menu.
+Open the File menu.

 Choose the option to Export Public Key(s) To File.